Forest Fire Risks to Cultural Heritage: a STORM Project Presentation

 3. Risk to Cultural Resources caused by fire suppression and rehabilitation activities.

 A quick overview of the overall problem (broadly based on the USDA document) of the risks to Cultural Heritage associated with vegetation fires has been the object of a presentation during the 2017 STORM Summer School, held on September 11-13 in Rome.
+The EU-funded project STORM, under Horizon 2020, focuses on protecting cultural heritage from the effects of climate change and natural disasters.
+The initiative aims to develop methods, tools, services and policies to safeguard this irreplaceable heritage.

 STORM is an EU Horizon 2020 project financed to enhance the capacity of stakeholders to protect cultural heritage against climate change effects and the course – Emergency Management of Cultural Heritage – has dealt with several issues of protection of Cultural Heritage.